Oduig/how-to-choose-a-web-framework/README.md

 This is a decision that influences most technological choices as well as the integration and release cycle.
 There are those that consider microservices the only way forward, but [monoliths are simpler as long as you can manage the complexity](http://martinfowler.com/bliki/MicroservicePremium.html).
 An MVP is generally not complex enough to warrant a microservices architecture by itself.
 The question becomes: do you think you will need it later?

 There are ways to [start with a monolith and expand it to a microservices architecture later](http://martinfowler.com/bliki/MonolithFirst.html).
 An example is to gradually split off services from the monolith and rewrite them as microservices.
 As long as the monolith was designed with stateless behavior in mind, a HTTP proxy can redirect relevant traffic to the new service and everything still works as before.
 Over time the monolith will shrink and the new architecture will take over.

-Choosing a simple start with a migration path to a more complex future is *still* a decision, but it is a *flexible* decision.

 #### Data storage
 At some point your application likely needs to store data.
 Here are your options.